 Based on the results of the labor market survey, the attorney for the insurance company can file a petition to have the claimant’s benefits reduced or suspended if the vocational counselor determines that there are open and available jobs that are suitable for the claimant.
 Were the claimant to apply for every one of these positions and still be unable to find employment, their benefits would still be affected.
 This is the tool that insurance companies are going to exploit in order to minimize the benefits they are required to pay out now that IREs have been determined unconstitutional.

 Potential Injustice in Labor Market Survey System

 There are inherent weaknesses in the labor market survey system.
 The survey is based on theoretical situations that may or may not reflect real conditions.
-It often does not consider the medical opinions of any doctors outside those paid by the insurance company.
+It does not consider the medical opinions of any doctors outside those selected by the insurance company.
 These surveys have no reliable way of establishing whether the job openings are available or if the potential employer would even be interested in hiring the claimant.
 This can be particularly devastating to claimants caught in a recession economy.
 These jobs often include positions such as overnight security work or telemarketing which often have a high turnover (and for good reason).